Gill Coliseum

 The court is named for another OSU head coach, Ralph Miller, who led the basketball program from 1971 to 1989.
 The building also houses a weight room, equipment center, locker rooms, and offices for the Oregon State University athletic department and its teams.
-Inside, on the south wall of Gill Coliseum is a painted mural of many former players, including Gary Payton, Brent Barry, AC Green, Lester Conner, and Steve Johnson.
+Inside, on the south wall of Gill Coliseum is a painted mural of many former players, including Gary Payton, Brent Barry, A. C. Green, Lester Conner, and Steve Johnson.

 The elevation at street level is approximately 230 ft above sea level.